baye-wilson/MIST4610Project1/README.md

 ## Database Information
 <img width="663" height="444" alt="Screenshot 2025-09-22 at 7 40 02 PM" src="https://github.com/user-attachments/assets/a223698e-98a3-43de-80cc-789048af3570" />

-Please refer to database br_wah54338
+Name of the database: br_wah54338

 All queries are bookmarked through stored procedures and can be called using this format: CALL TP_Qx(); where 'x' is the query number.